finbourne/luminesce-sdk-java/sdk/docs/SqlDesignApi.md

         // SqlDesignApi apiInstance = apiFactory.build(SqlDesignApi.class);

         SqlDesignApi apiInstance = ApiFactoryBuilder.build(fileName).build(SqlDesignApi.class);
-        IntellisenseRequest intellisenseRequest = new IntellisenseRequest(); // IntellisenseRequest |
+        IntellisenseRequest intellisenseRequest = new IntellisenseRequest(); // IntellisenseRequest | SQL and a row/colum position within it from which to determine intellisense options for the user to potentially choose from. try {
-        try {
             // uncomment the below to set overrides at the request level
             // IntellisenseResponse result = apiInstance.putIntellisense(intellisenseRequest).execute(opts);